dotnet/docs-aspire/docs/fundamentals/dashboard/configuration.md

 | Other properties of <xref:Microsoft.AspNetCore.Builder.OpenIdConnectOptions> | `null` | Values inside configuration section `Authentication:Schemes:OpenIdConnect:*` are bound to `OpenIdConnectOptions`, such as `Scope`. |

 > [!NOTE]
-> In case you are using `OpenIdConnect` as authentication mode behind a reverse-proxy that terminates SSL, check if you need `ASPNETCORE_FORWARDEDHEADERS_ENABLED` to be set.
+> Additional configuration may be required when using `OpenIdConnect` as authentication mode behind a reverse-proxy that terminates SSL.
+Check if you need `ASPNETCORE_FORWARDEDHEADERS_ENABLED` to be set to `true`.
+>
+> For more information, see [Configure ASP.NET Core to work with proxy servers and load balancers](/aspnet/core/host-and-deploy/proxy-load-balancer).

 ## OTLP authentication